webrtc-rs/webrtc/examples/README.md

   playing with the life cycle of data channels.
 - ✅ [Data Channels Flow Control](data-channels-flow-control): Example data-channels-flow-control shows how to use flow control.
-- ✅ [Data Channels Offer Answer](offer-answer): Example offer-answer is an example of two webrtc-rs or pion instances communicating directly!
+- ✅ [Data Channels Offer Answer](data-channels-offer-answer): Example offer-answer is an example of two webrtc-rs instances communicating directly!
 - ✅ [Data Channels Simple](data-channels-simple): Simple example of a WebRTC DataChannel using it as the signaling server.